North Sumatra: Agriculture and farming

 Sumatra Mandheling and Sumatra Lintong coffee beans are grown in North Sumatra and largely exported to the United States.
 Mandheling is named after the similarly spelt Mandailing people located in North Sumatra, Indonesia.
 The name is the result of a misunderstanding by the first foreign purchaser of the variety, and no coffee is actually produced in the "Mandailing region".
 Lintong on the other hand, is named after the Lintong district, also located in North Sumatra.

 Banking

 In addition to national banks, state banks and international banks, currently there are 61 units of Credited Peoples Banks (BPR) and 7 Credited Sharia Bank (BPRS).
 Data from Bank Indonesia showed, in January 2006, the Third Party Funds (TPF), which absorbed BPR reached Rp253,366,627,000 (around US$19 million) and loans reached Rp260.152.445.000 (around US$19.5 million).
 While assets reached Rp340,880,837,000 (US$25.5 million).

 Mining

-There are three leading mining company in North Sumatra:
+There are three leading mining companies in North Sumatra: